Posted in

 Call 211 or visit https://www.211info.org to connect with emergency shelter and hotel voucher programs throughout Oregon.
 They can guide you to local organizations with available funding.

-The Salvation Army have homeless shelters and also offers emergency hotel accommodations when spaces are full in their shelters.
+The Salvation Army has homeless shelters and also offers emergency hotel accommodations when spaces are full in their shelters.

 Website: https://www.salvationarmy.org